 Spectrum

-• Create a community within our Foundation to share experiences and stories;
+• Build a community within SickKids Foundation to share experiences and stories

-• Come together to develop a mandate where we will raise awareness around issues and historic moments such as International Day Against Homophobia, Transphobia and Biphobia;
+• Raise awareness around issues and significant days, such as International Day Against Homophobia, Transphobia and Biphobia

 SickKids Foundation employees and supporters of SickKids are standing behind a rainbow flag that says “SickKids” and “Caring with Pride.”
 A wall with a green and blue mural are behind them.